cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/problem-first/practical.md

 The project comes with specific constraints and expectations.
 The hospital has allocated a budget of $500,000 for this initiative, with a strict timeline of 6 months for implementation.
 Any solution must comply with local healthcare regulations and maintain strict patient privacy standards.
 The hospital's management has set clear performance targets, expecting a 30% reduction in average wait times and improved patient satisfaction scores as key success metrics.

 The project involves multiple stakeholders with varying interests and concerns.
 The hospital management and board are primarily focused on operational efficiency and cost-effectiveness.
 The ED medical staff, including doctors, nurses, and technicians, are concerned about workload management and patient care quality.
 Patients and their families expect better service and reduced wait times, while insurance providers are interested in cost optimization.
 Local health authorities need to ensure regulatory compliance, and the IT department must maintain system stability.
 Emergency services teams, particularly ambulance crews, need better coordination for patient handovers.

+The hospital is particularly interested in implementing predictive models that can forecast patient influx and identify high-risk patients.
+They need models that can process real-time data from various sources, including vital signs monitors, patient records, and staff availability.
+The models should be able to adapt to changing patterns, such as seasonal variations in patient numbers or emerging health trends.
+However, the hospital emphasizes that any model must be interpretable by medical staff and provide clear explanations for its predictions, as this is crucial for maintaining trust and ensuring proper medical oversight.

+The monitoring and maintenance requirements are significant.
+The system needs to provide real-time dashboards for staff to track patient flow, resource utilization, and potential bottlenecks.
+Regular model performance monitoring is essential to ensure predictions remain accurate and to detect any drift in patient patterns or system behavior.
+The hospital requires a robust update mechanism that can incorporate new data and adjust to changing conditions without disrupting daily operations.
+Additionally, the system should maintain detailed logs for auditing purposes and to support continuous improvement efforts.

+Ethical considerations are paramount in this healthcare setting.
+The system must ensure fair treatment for all patients, regardless of their background or insurance status.
+There are concerns about potential biases in the data, particularly in historical triage decisions that might reflect existing healthcare disparities.
+The hospital is committed to maintaining strict patient privacy standards and needs to ensure that any ML system complies with healthcare data protection regulations.
+The solution should also consider its impact on staff workload and patient experience, ensuring it enhances rather than complicates the care process.

 The hospital is open to both traditional process improvements and innovative technological solutions, including ML-based approaches.
 However, they emphasize the need for practical, implementable solutions that can be easily adopted by the medical staff.
 The solution should be robust enough to handle the daily patient load while being flexible enough to adapt to changing circumstances and future growth.